gnaur/simbot/README.md

 An example map for the default simulated environment is = gazebo_house5.yaml

-You can override the default simulation model by providing the name of an alternative model file by using the optional world:=<gazebo world name> parameter
+You can override the default simulation model by providing the name of an alternative world file by using the optional world:=<gazebo world file> parameter

 World files should be saved in simbot_description/worlds/simbot_worlds/